 Understanding the nature, extent and values of ecosystems is integral to their effective management.
 Terrestrial and freshwater ecosystem classification, mapping and conservation assessments provide a basis for management and planning in Queensland.
 The Central Queensland intertidal and subtidal mapping was undertaken to address the lack of integrated mapping for Queensland’s intertidal and subtidal ecosystems.

 The mapping applies the attribute-based classification and typology method of the Queensland Intertidal and Subtidal Ecosystem Classification scheme (the scheme).
 It integrates seamlessly with other attribute-based classifications and mapping methods (e.g. Regional Ecosystems, Queensland Wetland mapping) to enable continuous mapping from land to sea.
-The intertidal and subtidal mapping will inform these complementary attribute-based mapping datasets and their classifications, providing additional biophysical attribute datasets that will inform the nature and extent of these ecosystems in areas of overlapping land, sea and freshwater influence.
+The intertidal and subtidal mapping (explained in Module 4) will inform these complementary attribute-based mapping datasets and their classifications, providing additional biophysical attribute datasets that will inform the nature and extent of these ecosystems in areas of overlapping land, sea and freshwater influence.
 The relationship between this scheme and other classification schemes is reviewed in Module 2 (literature review Queensland, interstate, national and international).

 How is the Central Queensland Intertidal and Subtidal Mapping produced?